Take the Tour

 We make our cheeses by hand using traditional European techniques without a lot of modern equipment.
 This protects the delicate curds and produces a better cheese.
 When you come in for a tour, you will get to see cheese being made, cut and packaged.
 There is always something different going on, so you never know what you are going to get to see.

 You will get to see a short video about Boone Creek Creamery and the cheese making process.
 We will even teach you how to make your first cheese.

 From our observation window, you can watch our crew hard at work.
 We affectionately call them The Cheese Minions because they are always working furiously to make, age, cut, and package cheese.
-They are constantly fulfilling orders for Farmers' Markets, Shows, Retailers, Restaurants, Online Orders, and of course our retail store.
-In fact, they never seem to stop working and yet their fun and enthusiasm are infectious.
+They are continually fulfilling orders for Farmers' Markets, Shows, Retailers, Restaurants, Online Orders, and of course our retail store.
+They never seem to stop working, and yet their fun and enthusiasm are infectious.
 They are a highly respected and critical part of the process here at Boone Creek Creamery, so be sure to wave and say hello.